CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcertificatecredentials.md

 ### CertificatePath

-The CertificatePath is used to define the location of the Certificate on the machine.
+The CertificatePath is used to define the path pointing to the X.509 certificate file to be used for authentication via OAuth, the certificate file must be accessible from the server executing the flow.
 The value of this property may optionally be encrypted; for more information on how to encrypt this property, see [EncryptableText][].

 | | |
 |--------------------|---------------------------|
 | Data Type | [EncryptableText][] |